citygml4j/citygml-tools/README.md

     > citygml-tools help COMMAND

-The following example shows how to use the `to-cityjson` command to convert a CityGML file into CityJSON:
+The following example shows how to use the `stats` command to generate and print statistics about the content of the specified CityGML file:

-    > citygml-tools to-cityjson /path/to/your/CityGML.gml
+    > citygml-tools stats /path/to/your/CityGML.gml

+## Supported CityGML versions
+You can process CityGML 3.0, 2.0, and 1.0 files with citygml-tools.
+The `upgrade` command provides an easy way to convert your existing CityGML 2.0 and 1.0 datasets into the latest version 3.0 of CityGML.

+The `from-cityjson` and `to-cityjson` commands support [CityJSON](https://www.cityjson.org/) 1.1 and 1.0 files.

 ## System requirements
 * Java 11 or higher